How to sleep in a Heatwave

 Sometimes there’s just no improving on perfection.
 Our best-selling Wool Cellular Blanket is traditional yet outperforms all modern so-called ‘technical fibres’.

 These British-made Pure New Wool Blankets have been manufactured in Bradford by A W Hainsworth since 1828, so you can expect yours to last a lifetime.
 The cellular structure traps enough warm air within the knit but still breathes, preventing you from overheating.
-Being also very light in weight and trimmed with softest satin, we think you’ll sleep like a baby.
+We think you'll sleep like a baby with this breathable summer blanket, which is very light in weight and trimmed with the softest satin.

 Make mine a merino

 We use the finest Australian merino lambswool for our ultra-fine, light as a feather, smooth as silk merino wool blankets.
-The wool fibre itself is naturally long, which creates a strong, soft yarn, that’s long-lasting and drapes so elegantly over the bed that you'll want to insta it immediately.
+Merino wool is the best fabric for summer heat since the wool fibres are naturally long, resulting in a sturdy, soft yarn that is long-lasting, keeps you cool and drapes over the bed so gracefully that you'll want to Insta it right away.
 Our range also includes the best of British (woven in Yorkshire), Italian, and French superfine merino lambswool.
 We recommend the Lightweight Merino Blanket from John Atkinson for summer months or if you live in warmer climates.
 All their blankets are manufactured from raw wool to the hand-finished product at the mill in West Yorkshire.

 When only the finest will do, our cashmere blankets made in England are simply divine.
-The thermal regulatory qualities are the same as for sheep’s wool, buthis extraordinarily soft cashmere is carefully combed in the Spring from the bellies of goats that live high up in the Mongolian grasslands, by their nomadic goatherds.
-The result is a super soft, light and airy blanket, finished with a velvet binding.
+The thermal regulatory qualities are the same as for sheep’s wool, but this extraordinarily soft cashmere is carefully combed in the Spring from the bellies of goats that live high up in the Mongolian grasslands, by their nomadic goatherds.
+The result is a super soft, light and airy blanket, finished with a silk binding.
 Luxe.
 Comfort

 Wool inside and out

-When you’re not sleeping with your new best friend, you’ll be sure to find it thrown casually over sofas, armchairs, or the garden chair, ready for an evening under the stars… Let us know if you need help choosing which wool blanket is best for you.
+When you’re not sleeping with your new best lightweight blanket for summer, you’ll be sure to find it thrown casually over sofas, armchairs, or the garden chair, ready for an evening under the stars… Let us know if you need help choosing which wool blanket is best for you.
 Drop us a line.

 Plastic or Fantastic?

-Let us know if you need help choosing which wool blanket is best for you and drop us a line.
+Please contact us if you need assistance in determining how to stay cool while sleeping and which wool blanket is best for you. and drop us a line.